BronzonTech-Cloud/king_on_the_mars_tap_bot/README.md

 ## Project Description

 KingOnTheMars Tap Bot is a Telegram bot that allows users to earn TON tokens by tapping.
 Users can set their TON wallet address and earn tokens based on their tapping activity.
-The bot periodically distributes rewards to the users' TON addresses.
+The bot implements a daily reward system with increasing reward amounts that reset every 30 days.

 ## Installation